-This program allows students to gain the knowledge and skills necessary to conduct assessments, provide instruction, and other support services to children ages birth to pre-K with disabilities and their families.
-The spectrum of conditions that an Early Childhood Education added authorization graduate may encounter includes children with developmental delays, emotional disturbance, low incidence, traumatic brain injury and specific learning disabilities among others.
+This program provides students with the knowledge and skills necessary to act as service coordinators for IFSP and IEP meetings, conduct assessments, provide instruction and intervention, and other support services to children ages birth to pre-K who have disabilities and their families.
+The spectrum of conditions that an Early Childhood Education added authorization graduate may encounter includes children with developmental delays, autism spectrum disorders, orthopedic and motor impairments, sensory deficits, multiple handicaps, genetic conditions such as Down Syndrome, Cerebral Palsy, traumatic brain injury, and other health impairments.

 Prospective students intending on enrolling in this program, whether online or on campus, must be California residents to do so.